jordy-code/SourceTracker2-diagnostics/Random_Forest/README.md

-# Random Forest and Confusion Matrix Script
+# Random Forest and Confusion Matrix
 This script output a random forest analysis and confusion matrix for the input data.

 ## Input Data Format